val-town/val-town-docs/src/content/docs/reference/custom-domains.md

 :::note

-DNS changes can take a few minutes or up to an hour to take effect.
+DNS changes can take up to an hour to take effect.

 :::